 What can visitors expect?

-Visitors are likely to find situations differ depending on where in the country they travel, with local restrictions and curfews varying.
+Visitors are likely to find situations differ depending on where in the country they travel, with local restrictions varying.
 See the Local Resources section of the US Embassy website for specific information.
+Mexico uses a four-color "traffic-light" system to assess the health safety of each state and set certain restrictions in movement if conditions warrant it.
+Red is the highest level of caution, and green allows all activities.
+You can check the current status of the states you plan to visit by clicking here.

 Our latest coverage